OTTOREIKU/DOC-Fan-Edition/README.md

 =============

 *In 2.0 the save is currently stored in Appdata/Roaming/Godot/app_userdata/DerbyDynasty*
+*Hopefully in the near future I'll add the ability to choose where the save is created/stored*

 (1.0) Once you buy your first horse from the market the game will create your stable.json file **in the same location as the EXE** so keep that in mind if you end up moving your game to a new location.
 When using the Trade Hub to generate cards the game will **make a new 'cards' folder in the same location as the EXE** as well.